pgorman/dangerjaunt/minirules.md

 #### 3. Invisibility ####

 The object of this spell, whether a person or a thing, becomes invisible to both normal vision and darkvision.
-If the Referee uses the invisibility rules unchanged, an invisible creature cannot be attacked unless its approximate location is known, and all attacks are made at -4 to-hit.
+An invisible creature cannot be attacked unless its approximate location is known, and all attacks are made at -4 to hit.
 Range: 24''; duration: until dispelled or attack.

 #### 4. Knock/Lock ####